 Do to others as you would have them do to you.

 Does it sound familiar?

 Gradually, over time, we quit showing others kindness and empathy.

-I don’t think it happened all of a sudden, but as God has been put in the back seat of our lives, and as technology and busy-ness has taken the front seat, it is showing up in the way we teach our kids and interact with each other.
+I don’t think it happened all of a sudden, but as God has been put in the back seat of our lives, and as technology and busy-ness have taken the front seat, it is showing up in the way we teach our kids and interact with each other.

 It happened again …

 Another school shooting has happened.
 This time our prayers are going up for Santa Fe, Texas.
 The reports are currently reporting 8 to 10 people have been killed and 3 injured.